PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 # Epic Next JS 14 Tutorial: Learn Next JS by building a real-life project.
-Part 3: Building Out The Home Page
+Part 3: Finishing Up Our Landing Page

 In this part 3 of our series, let's finish up building out our home page.
 We will finish up our **Hero Section** then move to our **Features Section** and finally add our **Top Navigation** and **Footer**.